-(2) An explanation of the process for demolishing, merging, or converting Residential

-Units or Unauthorized Units, including a description of subsequent permits that would be required

-SEC.
-329. LARGE PROJECT AUTHORIZATION IN EASTERN NEIGHBORHOODS MIXED USE DISTRICTS.

-(e) Hearing and Decision.

-- (1) Hearing.
-The Planning Commission shall hold a public hearing for all projects that are subject to this Section. - (2) Notice of Hearing.
-Notice of such hearing shall be provided as required by Section 333 of this Code. pursuant to the same requirements for Conditional Use requests, as set forth in Section 306.3 and 306.8. - (3) Director's Recommendations on Modifications and Exceptions.
-At the hearing, the Planning Director shall review for the Commission key issues related to the project based on the review of the project pursuant to Subsection (c) and recommend to the Commission modifications, if any, to the project and conditions for approval as necessary.
-The Director shall also make recommendations to the Commission on any proposed exceptions pursuant to Subsection (d). - (4) Decision and Imposition of Conditions.
-The Commission, after public hearing and, after making appropriate findings, may approve, disapprove or approve subject to conditions, the project and any associated requests for exception.
-As part of its review and decision, the Planning Commission may impose additional conditions, requirements, modifications, and limitations on a proposed project in order to achieve the objectives, policies, and intent of the General Plan or of this Code.
+1 (2) An explanation of the process for demolishing, merging, or converting Residential 2 Units or Unauthorized Units, including a description of subsequent permits that would be required 3 from the Planning Department and Department of Building Inspection and how they could be appealed.
+4 5 6 SEC.
+329. LARGE PROJECT AUTHORIZATION IN EASTERN NEIGHBORHOODS MIXED 7 USE DISTRICTS.
+8 9 (e) Hearing and Decision.
+10 (1) Hearing.
+The Planning Commission shall hold a public hearing for all 11 projects that are subject to this Section.
+12 (2) Notice of Hearing.
+Notice of such hearing shall be provided as required by 13 Section 333 of this Code. pursuant to the same requirements for Conditional Use requests, as set forth 14 in Section 306.3 and 306.8.
+15 (3) Director's Recommendations on Modifications and Exceptions.
+At the 16 hearing, the Planning Director shall review for the Commission key issues related to the 17 project based on the review of the project pursuant to Subsection (c) and recommend to the 18 Commission modifications, if any, to the project and conditions for approval as necessary.
+The 19 Director shall also make recommendations to the Commission on any proposed exceptions 20 pursuant to Subsection (d).
+21 (4) Decision and Imposition of Conditions.
+The Commission, after public 22 hearing and, after making appropriate findings, may approve, disapprove or approve subject 23 to conditions, the project and any associated requests for exception.
+As part of its review and 24 decision, the Planning Commission may impose additional conditions, requirements,

-- (5) Appeal.
+- 1 modifications, and limitations on a proposed project in order to achieve the objectives, 2 policies, and intent of the General Plan or of this Code. - (5) Appeal.
 The decision of the Planning Commission may be appealed to the Board of Appeals by any person aggrieved within 15 days after the date of the decision by filing a written notice of appeal with that body, setting forth wherein it is alleged that there was an error in the interpretation of the provisions of this Code or abuse of discretion on the part of the Planning Commission. - (6) Discretionary Review.
 No requests for discretionary review shall be accepted by the Planning Department or heard by the Planning Commission for projects subject to this Section. - (7) Change of Conditions.
 Once a project is approved, authorization of a change in any condition previously imposed by the Planning Commission shall require approval by the Planning Commission subject to the procedures set forth in this Section.